 YUM!
 YUM!
 YUM!

-The perfect side for these enchiladas are some homemade tortilla chips.
-While you’ve got the oil heated for the enchilada tortillas g’head and follow this simple recipe to make the best tortilla chips ever.
+The perfect side for these enchiladas are some homemade tortilla chips and salsa While you’ve got the oil heated for the enchilada tortillas g’head and follow this simple recipe to make the best tortilla chips ever.